yastrip/ml-dyslexia-cortex/README.md

 The present repository includes all data and code utilized for the paper "Distinct connectivity patterns between perception and attention-related brain networks characterize dyslexia: machine learning applied to resting-state fMRI".
 The manuscript is to be published in the journal "Cortex".
 A DOI identification number for this paper is to be created and added to this repository soon.
-This repository includes A) two .py files, B) one .sav file and C) a set of .txt files.
+This repository includes A) two .py files, B) one .sav file and C) a set of .txt and .zip files.

 A) Python scripts (.py): Both .py files were designed to run using the Google Colaboratory online Python environment: